mskp/OpXpress-shopping-app/README.md

 - **Firebase:** A platform for building web and mobile applications, providing backend services such as authentication, database, and hosting.

+- **Prisma ORM:** An open-source database toolkit that simplifies database access with an auto-generated and type-safe query builder, enabling seamless integration with TypeScript.

+- **MongoDB:** A NoSQL database that provides flexible and scalable storage for various types of data, ensuring efficient data management for the application.

 ## Features:

 - **Authentication:**